mrmacright/Metal-HUD-Mobile-Config/README.md

 5. It should now appear as “Connected”

-6. Open Metal HUD Mobile Config and Click "List Devices" and it should appear.
+6. Open "Metal HUD Mobile Config" and Click "List Devices" and it should appear.

+- After updating to a new version of tvOS, re-pairing your Apple TV device might be required